Reference 02 — Graph model

 3. Reply with a fresh FWD{REPLY} whose dst is the accumulated src — the reply retraces the request’s route hop-by-hop.

-Forwarding is loop-free by construction: dst is consumed monotonically per hop, and a dst that revisits a node is malformed (ERROR{tr::path::invalid}).
-There is no duplicate detection and no hop counter — none is needed, because every remote endpoint is addressed by an explicit source route.
+Forwarding is loop-free by construction: dst is consumed monotonically per hop, so a delivery travels exactly as far as its explicit route and no further — a physical cycle is harmless per-op, not rejected.
+There is no revisit check, no duplicate detection, and no hop counter — none is needed, because every remote endpoint is addressed by an explicit source route.
 (0x0D ROUTER is a reserved, decodable wire code with no implemented mechanism.)

 • Recorder is simple.
 Recording a vertex’s value writes the bare data TLV.
 Replay does NOT replay the original envelope (which would alias the original sender’s route); replay is a fresh write from the recorder’s identity.